Regulations Governing the Subsidization of Medical Expenses and the National Health Insurance Premiums for Disaster Victims in Disaster Affected Areas

 Article 2

-When a National Health Insurance (hereinafter the “Insurance”) beneficiary, affected by a disaster in the disaster affected areas announced by the Executive Yuan, meets any of the following criteria, the general premium to be contributed by the said Insurance beneficiary under the Insurance, for a six-month period beginning from the month that the said Insurance beneficiary is affected by the disaster, shall be supported by the central government, and may also be supported by private donations:
+When a National Health Insurance (hereinafter referred to as the “Insurance”) beneficiary is impacted by a disaster in areas announced as disaster affected areas by the Executive Yuan and meets any of the following criteria, shall have their regular Insurance premiums that would otherwise be their personal responsibility covered by the central government for six months beginning from the month of the disaster, and such coverage may be funded through private donations:

 5. Receiving government relief assistance for damage to farms, fish farms, fishing boats (rafts), or sampans.